WilliamY97/LearningJournal/Algorithms & Data Structures/Linked-Lists.md

 - A number of linked list problems rely on recursion.
 If you're having trouble solving a linked list problem, you should explore if a recursive approach will work.
 We won't go into depth on recursion, since a later chapter is devoted to it.

+- However note that recursive algorithms take at least O(n) space, where n is the depth of the recursive call.
+All recursive algorithms can be implemented iteratively, although they may be much more complex.